centiservice/mats3_site/_docs/C-explore/01-jbang-mats.md

 instances you've started.

 Of course, since they're all running on the same host, most probably your laptop, the availability takes a hit if you close the lid.
-But in production you'd probably run those different instances on different machines.
+But in production you'd probably want to run those different instances on different machines.

 ## Make a "futurized" call to the service